nielskrijger/blog/posts/2021-08-30-stable-dependencies-principle.md

 layout: layouts/post.njk
 ---

 I recently advised someone on how to structure components effectively and I recommended reading up on the "Stable Dependencies Principle".

-I phrased it as:
+My take on the Stable Dependencies Principle is:

 > The stability of your module is limited by the stability of the modules it depends on.